 The whole squad competed in small boats.

-Two lightweight fours raced on the Saturday in a five-boat straight final that one of them won GBR 1 was Rachel Hirst, Jo Toch, Anna Durrant and Vikki Filsell, GBR 2 was Katie Brownlow, Sue Key, Morag Simpson and Alison Brownless, although that doesn’t meant that GBR 1 was the winner.
+Two lightweight fours raced on the Saturday in a five-boat straight final that one of them won GBR 1 was Rachel Hirst, Jo Toch, Anna Durrant and Vikki Filsell, GBR 2 was Katie Brownlow, Sue Key, Morag Simpson and Alison Brownless, although the crew names don’t mean that GBR 1 was the winner.
 On the Sunday, only one crew – Vikki Filsell, Anna Durant, Alison Brownless and Morag Simpson – raced, finishing second out of four.

 Ratzeburg (10-11 June 1989)

 Tish Reid came third.
-Ratzeburg was not part of the squad’s plan.
+Ratzeburg was not part of the main squad’s plan.

 Henley Women’s Regatta (17 June 1989)